wir3z/hubitat/owntracks-hubitat/README.md

 # Owntracks App
 # Member Status
 - Summary table for all users
-	- If the member has reported recently, it is displayed in green.
-	- If the member has not reported a location in the set hours, it is displayed in red.
+	- Click the member name to directly access their device page.
-	- If the member is disabled, it will be displayed in grey with a strike through.
+	- If the member is disabled, it will be displayed with a strike through.
 - Last Location Report
 	- Date/time for the last update from a member.
 If the member hasn't reporting after the set number of hours, it is displayed in red, with the number of hours since the last report.
 - Last Location Fix